Used by journalists, researchers, and financial publications for citation.

 Revolving credit is dynamic exposure.
 Balances fluctuate, and scoring models interpret how that exposure is managed over time.

-A credit limit is not spending capacity.
-It is the boundary within which risk is evaluated.
+A credit limit is not permission to spend.
+It is the range within which risk gets measured.

-Revolving accounts are weighted heavily because they reflect ongoing decision-making, not fixed repayment schedules.
+Revolving accounts matter because they reveal ongoing judgment, not just fixed repayment compliance.

 Credit cards report utilization in cycles.
 Timing of balance reporting influences how exposure is recorded.

-Zero balances demonstrate control.
-Repeated high ratios signal elevated reliance.
+Zero balances can signal control.
+Repeated high ratios usually signal dependence.

 Credit Utilization & Usage Patterns